 31/07/2019 09:45 AM

-International Maritime Organisation (IMO) visit Port Authority of NSW - Newcastle.
+International Maritime Organisation visits Port Authority of NSW - Newcastle.

-Image: The group enjoying their visit to Port Authority - Newcastle
+Image: The group enjoying their visit to Port Authority's Newcastle team

 The Vessel Arrival System was developed after detailed consultation with Australian Coal Shippers, local Coal Terminals, Japanese Shipping Companies, Japanese Power Utilities, Japanese Steel Mills, South Korean and Taiwanese shipping industries.
 The system was trialled in early 2010 and it was fully implemented in June 2010

 Subscribe to our newsletter and keep up to date with all the news and stories from the ports and harbours of New South Wales.